 This Part of the Essay explores whether an investor-state dispute settlement (ISDS) feature for the Convention, similar to those typical of bilateral investment treaties (BITs), is needed, plausible, and feasible.
 It considers whether there are problems in the implementation and compliance by Contracting States that would warrant the costs of adopting an amendment to the Convention to create an ISDS regime.
 While data is not sufficient to reach a firm conclusion, it is too early to foreclose consideration of the ISDS issue.
 The Essay outlines the potential scope and content of an ISDS for the Convention and the feasibility of adopting an amendment.
 It further explains that criticisms of ISDS regimes under BITs would not be applicable to a Convention ISDS regime.
 Finally, an overarching goal of the Essay is to introduce the idea of an ISDS regime for a transnational commercial law convention outside of the typical domain of BITs and other international investment agreements.
 This would be a novel approach.

 Mooney, Charles W. Jr., "The Cape Town Convention’s Improbable-but-Possible Progeny Part Two: Bilateral Investment Treaty-Like Enforcement Mechanism" (2015).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1548.

 Banking and Finance Law Commons, Commercial Law Commons, Corporate Finance Commons, Dispute Resolution and Arbitration Commons, Finance Commons, International Business Commons, International Economics Commons, International Law Commons, International Trade Law Commons, Law and Economics Commons, Secured Transactions Commons